LDuff615/Honours-Project-Quiz-Application/README.md

 # Honours-Project-Quiz-Application
-This repository contains all of the project files that are related to my Honours Project gamified e-quiz web application
+This repository contains all of the files that are related to my Edinburgh Napier University Honours Project gamified e-quiz web application